Frolic-chat/frolic-chat.github.io/wiki/FAQ.md

     Both projects accept issue reports, feature requests, and code contributions from the general public.
 It's yet to be seen how either project address low-quality code submissions, as nothing of note has happened this early in these project's lives.

-###
 Ultimately, both projects operate with different standards and move towards different goals from the same starting point.
 If you need a concise way to think about it, consider them sister projects - similar but distinct.
-#

-## How can I help improve Frolic?
-There are two ways to help out:
-* Submit an idea to the [issue tracker](https://github.com/Frolic-chat/Frolic/issues).
-Include how ever many or few details as you want.
-Ideas that fit the general theme of "enhanced chat client" will get attention.
-Ideas that are simple and unobtrusive will also get attention.
-And if you include an offer to do the bulk of the code-work yourself, it's _even more likely_ to get attention. :)
-* **Alternatively:** Fork the project, make some commits, and submit a pull request with an explanation of what your changes accomplish.
-Simple bug fixes, logic improvements and code improvements are mostly likely to be accepted quickly.
-If your code is in line with project goals, it will be merged into a new branch for further development.